 Engelken, C. (1987).
 Fighting the costs of spouse abuse, Personnel Journal, 66(3), 31-34.

-Drena received a BA from the University of Florida, an MPS (Master of Professional Studies) in creativity development and art therapy at the Pratt Institute, and an MSW from NYU.
+Drena received a BA from the University of Florida, an MPS (Master of Professional Studies) in creativity development and art therapy at the Pratt Institute in 2001, and an MSW from NYU in 2006.
 She is a nationally board-certified art therapist (ATR-BC).

 Christine Fewell teaches advanced practice and substance abuse classes at the Silver School of Social Work.
 She is co-coordinator and faculty advisor of the Substance Abuse and Co-Occurring Disorders Focused Learning Opportunity and associate editor of the Journal of Social Work Practice in the Addictions.
 She has a private practice providing psychotherapy and supervision.